 Cricket bats have varying life spans.
 To get the most out of your cricket bat it should be correctly knocked-in and regularly oiled.

 If you have a covered bat, the cover should be removed during the off-season once a year and oiled.
-Removing the cover should be done slowly and across the grain then sanded with a light sandpaper.
-If your bat has a natural face, it should be oiled every month to maintain high performance levels.
+Removing the cover should be done slowly and across the grain then sanded with light sandpaper.
+If your bat has a natural face, it should be oiled every month to maintain high-performance levels.

 Don’t – expose to extremes of temperature